austin020269/Credit_Risk_Analysis/README.md

 - Personal GitHub account

 ## Analysis and Workflow
-The general workflow in running the models are to :
+The general workflow in running these models are to :
 1. Read and clean the data
 2. Split the data into training and testing
 3. Resample the data according to the algorithm method (SMOTE, Naive Random, Undersampling, etc.)